abhaymittal/Paint-Program/README.md

 # A very basic paint program
-## Author: Abhay Mittal
+### Author: Abhay Mittal

 I developed this program as a coursework assignment in Object Oriented Programming during my sophomore year.
-It was my first Object Oriented GUI application.
+It was my first Object Oriented Program.

-## Features
+### Features

 * The program supports the following figures
     * Ovals (Ellipse)